 Figure \ref{hexamap} is a hexamap (hexagonally binned heatmap, generated through the R package \textit{APCtools}) of the ASFRs, that allows visualizing all APC dimensions at once.
 Cohorts are labeled beginning with the 1933-1937, since it is the oldest cohort of completed fertility in the data.
 Age, period, and cohort groups are highlighted in the figure for clarity.
 According to this hexamap, fertility in Puerto Rico can be divided into three phases.
 In the first phase, which includes the periods 1948-1952, 1953-1957 and 1958-1962, the women who mainly contribute to fertility belong to the 20-24, 25-29 and 30-34 age groups.

-Fertility rates remain stable in the 20-24 and 25-29 groups, while they decline for the 30-34 group, being a contribution of 15\% or more in these three periods.
+Fertility rates remain stable in the 20-24 and 25-29 groups, while they decline for the 30-34 group.
+The 30-34 age group has an approximate contribution of 15\% to total fertility in these three periods.
 The second phase, which begins in the period 1963-1967 and ends in the period 1988-1992, shows that the rates decrease even for young women.
 This phase is dominated by the period effect.
 Second-order fertility rates decline in the 1980s, so that they are no longer similar to first-order fertility rates.
 First-order births also decline rapidly in this decade.
 Women aged 30-34 do not contribute much to fertility, and in the mid-1980s, it is observed for the first time that in this age group most births are second-order, rather than third-order.
 In the third phase, it is observed that in the period 1993-1997 onward the rates remain low, following the same pattern in the age groups.
 The differences in rates are not very noticeable between the periods, indicating that the cohort effect predominates.
 The cohorts in this phase follow a pattern of low fertility, with rates decreasing in women aged 20-24 and 25-29 years.